Witchie/Doc-PrepaidWaterMeterSystem/docs/installation.rst

 ..  note::  this is a note admonition
     This is the second line of the first paragraph

-    - the note contains all indented body elements following -It includes this bullet list
+    -   the note contains all indented body elements following
+    -   It includes this bullet list

 ..  admonition::    And ,by the way ...
     you can make up you own admonition too